Where to stay in Toronto

 Downtown – Where to stay in Toronto with family

-Downtown Toronto is what is considered the financial district, and hotels here are popular with business travellers.
+Downtown Toronto is what is considered the financial district, and it’s the best neighborhood to stay in Toronto with business travellers and families.

 This area is a bit quieter at night as it’s very business-focused, but it’s still very near everything you’d want to see and do in Toronto.